simonlewisjones/vanilla-chosen/README.md

 Chosen is a library for making long, unwieldy select boxes more user friendly.

-This fork is framework-independent :D
+This implementation is framework-independent :D

+**NOTE: This implementation is not backwards compatible with the original chosen API !!!**

 ### Chosen Credits